 Degree attainment is in many ways the most significant indicator of student learning and the outcome sought by entering students.
-The number of bachelor's degrees awarded at Coastal continues to rise with a 7.0% gain in graduates in 2010-2011 over the preceding year.
-With additional graduate degree programs now realizing significant participant completion, master's degree attainment increased 30% to 120 in 2010-2011.
+The number of bachelor's degrees awarded at Coastal continues to rise with an 8.0% gain in graduates from 2009-2010 to 2011-2012.
+With additional graduate degree programs now realizing significant participant completion, master's degree attainment increased 97% between 2009-2010 and 2011-2012.
 (Figure 7.1.1 and 7.1.2)

-Figure 7.1.1 Source: IPEDS Data Center 2011
+Figure 7.1.1 Source: IPEDS Data Center 2012

-Coastal Carolina University awarded 1,398 undergraduate degrees in 2011-2012, indicating a 1.3% increase over 2010-2011.
+Coastal Carolina University awarded 1,388 undergraduate degrees in 2011-2012, indicating a .7% increase over 2010-2011.

-Figure 7.1.2 Source: IPEDS Data Center 2011
+Figure 7.1.2 Source: IPEDS Data Center 2012

-Coastal Carolina University awarded 181 undergraduate degrees in 2011-2012, indicating a 50.8% increase over 2010-2011.
+• Coastal Carolina University awarded 181 undergraduate degrees in 2011-2012, indicating a 50.8% increase over 2010-2011.

-Figures 7.1.3 and 7.1.4 present graduation and retention rates for first-time, full-time freshmen at the University for the Fall 2003 through Fall 2010 cohorts.
+Figures 7.1.3 and 7.1.4 present graduation and retention rates for first-time, full-time freshmen at the University for the Fall 2004 through Fall 2011 cohorts.
 The benchmark graduation and retention rates are national norms from "Overall" (all participating institutions) and "Moderately Selective" institutions that participated in the University of Oklahoma Consortium for Student Retention Data Exchange (CSRDE).
-In the statistics presented, Coastal Carolina University is compared with the 382 participating universities (289 public, 93 private).
-In addition, comparisons are made to 100 "Moderately Selective" institutions (77 public, 23 private).
+In the statistics presented, Coastal Carolina University is compared with the 362 participating universities (276 public, 86 private).
+In addition, comparisons are made to 92 "Moderately Selective" institutions (70 public, 22 private).
 CSRDE defines "Moderately Selective" as those institutions that admit students with ACT Composite scores between 21.0 and 22.4 or SAT Composite scores between 990 and 1044.
-Generally, Coastal Carolina University's graduation and retention rates were below those of overall and moderately selective CSRDE norms.
-Coastal's 2005 six-year graduation rate experienced an increase of 3.3% from 2004 (Figure 7.1.3).
-This increase coupled with near static growth in the six-year graduation rate at moderately selective CSRDE and overall CSRDE institutions closed the graduation rate gap between Coastal and CSRDE benchmarking institutions.
-The figures below represent the most current data available.
+Coastal's 2006 six-year graduation rate experienced an increase of 4.3% from 2004.
+Both moderately selective and all CSRDE participants experienced increases in graduation rate <1%.
+Overall, Coastal's six-year graduation rate exceeded that of the moderately selective institutions in both 2005 and 2006.
+(Figure 7.1.3)

-Coastal Carolina University Compared with CSRDE Institutions: Six-Year Graduation Rates Fall 2003 - Fall 2005 First-Time Freshman Cohorts
+Coastal Carolina University Compared with CSRDE Institutions: Six-Year Graduation Rates Fall 2004 - Fall 2006 First-Time Freshman Cohorts

-Figure 7.1.3 Source: CSRDE June 2012
+Figure 7.1.3 Source: CSRDE June 2013